phax/ph-schematron/README.md

 </plugin>
 ```

-Up to and including version 5.0.8:
+Up to and including version 5.0.8 the Maven artifact Id was different:

 ```xml
 <plugin>